nzp-team/documentation/markdown/landing/index.md

 ## About

-Welcome to the official Documentation landing page for Nazi Zombies: Portable, a _Call of Duty: Zombies_ remake running on several modified forks of the _Quake_ (1996) engine, licensed under GPLv2, with project assets under CC-BY-SA 4.0.
+Welcome to the official Documentation landing page for Nazi Zombies: Portable, a _Call of Duty: Zombies_ remake running on several modified forks of the _Quake_ (1996) engine, licensed under the [GNU General Public License version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html), with project assets under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
 The following platforms are supported:

 - Windows (2000 and above, x86 and x86_64)
 - Linux (x86, x86_64, arm, arm64, armhf)